Mainman002/geometry-nodes-multi-array/README.md

 # (Blender-3.0-Beta) geometry-nodes-multi-array
-Blender-3.0-Beta Geometry nodes for arraying objects on X, Y, and Z axis.
+Array objects on X, Y, and Z axis w/o randomized rotation / scale.

 I pieced these together for my own personal use but figured I'd give back to the Blender community some stuffs to have